Xtraball/SiberianCMS-Doc/docs/module/hooks.md

 ## Editor side menu

-For utility reasons, and convenience, when creating your module you need a way to access it configuration page somewhere.
+For utility reasons, and convenience, when creating your module you need a way to access its configuration page somewhere.

 ```php
 Siberian_Module::addEditorMenu($module, $code, $title, $link);